 Penalties can also be brought against professionals and businesses that attempt use someone's immigration status as a form of unfair pressure or retaliation.

-Specifically, an attorney who, in response to someone exercising a right related to employment, reports the person's suspected immigration status, can be suspended, disbarred, or otherwise disciplined.
+Specifically, an attorney who, in response to someone exercising a right related to employment or renting property, reports the person's suspected immigration status, can be suspended, disbarred, or otherwise disciplined.
 The same is true if the attorney threatens to report the immigration status of someone in the client's circle, such as a family member or a witness or party to a civil or administrative action.
 This is according to Business and Professions Code Section 6103.7.
 The term "family member" includes a spouse, parent, sibling, child, uncle, aunt, niece, nephew, cousin, grandparent, or grandchild related by blood, adoption, marriage, or domestic partnership.

 Relatedly, employers who report or threaten to report the actual or suspected immigration status of an employee, former employee, prospective employee, or that person's family member, to a federal, state, or local agency because the employee, former employee, or prospective employee has exercised a right under the provisions of the California Labor, Government, or Civil Code will be considered to have taken an adverse action violating the person's rights.
 "Family member" has the same meaning as just above.
 This comes from Section 244 of the California Labor Code.